hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/having.md

 HAVING sum(prize) > 1000000
 ```

-In this example the predicate in the `HAVING` clause is very simple.
+In this example the predicate in the `HAVING` clause is quite simple.

-A predicate can be much more complex to accomodate arithmetic, boolean logic, parenthesis, subqueries, etc.
+A predicate can be more complex to accomodate arithmetic, boolean logic, parenthesis, subqueries, etc.
 See [Boolean Expressions](./boolean-expressions.md) for more details and examples.